JustinePa/ARMS-marine-alien-SDM/script/post-modelling processing/READme.md

 (Steps 3 and 4 of the modelling pipeline).

 > ℹ️ **The processed outputs used in the published analysis are archived
-> at [DOI].
+> on [Figshare](https://figshare.com/s/ab27e1dcaee11ba59e88).
 If you only want to reproduce the figures, download these
 > directly and skip to the figure scripts.**

 ### Prerequisites